 ✓ Everyday Walking Shoes - Bring 1 to 2 pairs of shoes they can wear everyday for walking around.
 Make sure one pair is closed toed, to keep them less dirty and protect those little toes.

-✓ Sandals with a strap - These adorable flower sandals with a strap are perfect for beach days.
+✓ Sandals with a strap - Bring sandals with a strap that are perfect for beach days.
 It’s important your kids shoes have a strap so they don’t end up missing one of their shoes half way through the day.

 ✦ HEALTH ✦